antonfirsov/docs/2020/11-Nov/infer#/infer#.md

 cat output/filtered_bugs.txt
 ```

-* To try the C# plugin as a Github Action directly in your build, please follow the directions [here](https://github.com/marketplace/actions/c-code-analyzer).
+* To try the C# plugin as a [Github Action](https://github.com/marketplace/actions/c-code-analyzer) directly in your build.

 We welcome any feedback or feature requests at our [source code repository](https://github.com/microsoft/infersharp/issues).